karatelabs/intellij-plugin/README.md

 Click the `Sign In` link and you will be taken through the usual flow linked to your existing subscription details.

 Once you have authenticated successfully, copy the session ID from the browser and paste it into the input-box now showing in the IntelliJ settings view.
 Click `Apply` to complete the sign-in.

+Once signed-in you can work offline.
+You can always open this settings page to see how many days are left in your session.

 If you need an offline license because of strict security or other restrictions in your environment, please [contact us](https://www.karatelabs.io/contact-us).